8 Life Coach Requirements for a Successful Coaching Career

 Health CoachingEmpowering clients to make sustainable lifestyle changes, improve their nutrition and physical activity, and achieve optimal health and wellness.

-Spiritual CoachingHelping clients explore their own beliefs and values, find purpose and meaning in life, and developing practices for their spiritual growth.
+Spiritual CoachingHelping clients explore their own beliefs and values, find purpose and meaning in life, and develop practices for their spiritual growth.

 For example, as a life coach, you can specialize in mindfulness or managing midlife crises.
 As a health coach, focus on improving the physical health of people with a sedentary lifestyle or helping busy parents create a healthy meal plan for their families.